Entangled Excitons via Spontaneous Downconversion

 A direct excitonic counterpart to the spontaneous parametric downconversion of photons can now be constructed by adding a chain of cofacial acceptor molecules to either side of the assembly as shown in the upper-left panel of Figure \ref{Entangled_Packets}.
 Let $\hat{b}_n^{\dagger}$ be the creation operator for an excitonic Bell state on molecular sites $-n$ and $+n$, with $[\hat{b}_{n}, \hat{b}_{m}^{\dagger}]_-=\delta_{mn}$.
 The donor, at site zero, has its own operator for the creation of a state with zero EAM, $\hat{b}_0^{\dagger}$.
 The dynamics are then captured by the following Hamiltonian:

 Here $\eta$ is the coupling between states associated with adjacent acceptors, and there are a total of $2L+1$ molecular sites.
 Excitation of the donor produces entangled, twisted exciton wave packets that travel in opposite directions.
-This is shown in Figure \ref{Entangled_Packets} for resonant downconversion.
+This is shown in Figure \ref{Entangled_Packets} for resonant down-conversion.

 While three-arm molecules were used for the sake of clarity, the dynamics are richer for $N$-arm molecules with $N > 4$.
-These support integer EAM bounded by $ ^-(N-1)/2$ and $(N-1)/2$, allowing for the production of excitonic Bell states with a range of excitonic angular momenta.
-It also makes possible the off-resonant excitation of entangled states involving multiple EAM.
+These support integer EAM bounded by $-(N-1)/2$ and $(N-1)/2$, allowing for the production of excitonic Bell states with a range of excitonic angular momenta.
+It also makes possible the off-resonant excitation of entangled states involving multiple EAM, allowing for the construction of entangled qudit states.
 For instance, a five-arm assembly can be used to generate product states of the form

 This is numerically demonstrated in Figure \ref{4-State_Entanglement} by constructing a 26-dimensional ($N^2+1$) Hamiltonian matrix and solving for the evolving coefficients of all possible combinations of acceptor EAM.
 The product states other than those shown remain unpopulated, consistent with the EAM selection rule of Equation \ref{selection_rule}.